surniaulula/wpsso-breadcrumbs/README.md

 <p><img class="readme-icon" src="https://surniaulula.github.io/wpsso-breadcrumbs/assets/icon-256x256.png"></p>

+<p><strong>WPSSO Core extension to add JSON-LD formatted Schema BreadcrumbList markup for Google and Search Engine Optimization (SEO).</strong></p>

-<p><strong>Uses Google's preferred Schema JSON-LD format for breadcrumbs.</strong></p>
+<p>Uses Google's preferred Schema JSON-LD format for breadcrumbs.</p>

-<p><strong>Most comprehensive Schema BreadcrumbsList markup of any plugin.</strong></p>
+<p>Most comprehensive Schema BreadcrumbsList markup of any plugin.</p>

-<p><strong>Adds Schema BreadcrumbList markup to posts, pages, and custom post types.</strong></p>
+<p>Adds Schema BreadcrumbList markup to posts, pages, and custom post types.</p>

-<p><strong>Select between using ancestors (page parents, grand-parents, etc.) or categories for breadcrumbs.</strong></p>
+<p>Select between using ancestors (page parents, grand-parents, etc.) or categories for breadcrumbs.</p>

-<p><strong>No theme function or template files to modify!</strong></p>

 <p>Simply activate / deactivate the plugin to enable / disable the addition of Schema BreadcrumbList markup.</p>

+<p>No theme function or template files to modify!</p>
-<p><strong>WPSSO Breadcrumbs Markup is <em>incredibly fast</em> and coded for performance:</strong></p>

-<p>WPSSO Core and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.</p>

-<p>WPSSO Core and its extensions are fully tested and compatible with PHP v7.x (PHP v5.4 or better required).</p>
+<p>WPSSO Schema Breadcrumbs Markup is <em>incredibly fast</em> and coded for performance &mdash; WPSSO Core and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.
+WPSSO Core and its extensions are also fully tested and compatible with PHP v7.x (PHP v5.4 or better required).</p>

-<p><strong>New Extension for the WPSSO Core Plugin:</strong></p>

-<p>WPSSO Breadcrumbs Markup (aka WPSSO BC) is the newest extension for the WPSSO Core plugin.
-You can expect many more features in future versions, including breadcrumbs markup for archive type pages (dates, tags, categories, and custom terms / taxonomies).</p>

 <h3>WPSSO Core Plugin Prerequisite</h3>

-<p>WPSSO Breadcrumbs Markup (aka WPSSO BC) is an extension for the WPSSO Core plugin &mdash; which creates complete &amp; accurate meta tags and Schema markup from your existing content for social sharing, Social Media Optimization (SMO), Search Engine Optimization (SEO), Google Rich Cards, Pinterest Rich Pins, etc.</p>
+<p>WPSSO Schema Breadcrumbs Markup (aka WPSSO BC) is an extension for the WPSSO Core plugin &mdash; which creates complete &amp; accurate meta tags and Schema markup from your existing content for social sharing, Social Media Optimization (SMO), Search Engine Optimization (SEO), Google Rich Cards, Pinterest Rich Pins, etc.</p>

 <h2>Installation</h2>